 It doesn’t take a genius to realize that Emerald City Fish & Chips is highly focused on fish and chips.
 This is a great spot if you’re looking for a variety of different fish- they serve everything from cod to catfish to salmon.
 And while the salmon wasn’t our favorite we absolutely swooned over the cod.
 All of their fish here is coated in a corn flour batter and it gives it the most delicious light crisp on the outside of your fish of choice.
 The fries here are a great compliment and the service cannot get better.

-3. Freshy’s Seafood Shack
+3. Freshy’s Seafood Shack (PERMANENTLY CLOSED)

 Mercer Island may be a small part of the city when it comes to the dining scene, but they’re home to some of the best fish and chips in Seattle.
 Freshy’s Seafood Shack serves a variety of fresh, sustainable seafood in menu items like po’boy sandwiches, fresh salads, and of course, fish and chips.
 We love the fish and chips from Freshy’s because the high quality of the fish is evident from bite #1 plus they serve really great salmon fish and chips here.
-We were also pleasantly surprised with how great the fries were (fantastic crunch) and the slaw here was some of the best from a restaurant we have ever had.
+We were also pleasantly surprised by how great the fries were (fantastic crunch) and the slaw here was some of the best from a restaurant we have ever had.

 2. Marination Ma Kai

 >Marination Ma Kai without a doubt serves some of the absolute best fish and chips in Seattle.
 Marination was one of the first of several places that we tried on our quest for the best fish and chips in the city and they completely set the standard.
 They only have one fish and chips option on their menu but it’s definitely worth ordering.
 The fish here is so fresh and delicious- coated in a beer batter and finished with a panko crust.
 It really makes the perfect crunch and contrast to the buttery soft fish.
-The fries were good and hand cut no doubt.
+The fries were good and hand-cut no doubt.
 Marination Ma Kai serves two unique tartar sauces with their fish and chips.
-The miso and kimchi tartar sauces are completely different from any other tartar sauce you’ve had, but still complimentary to the amazing fish and chips you’ll enjoy.
+The miso and kimchi tartar sauces are completely different from any other tartar sauce you’ve had, but still complementary to the amazing fish and chips you’ll enjoy.
 The view here isn’t half bad, too.